 By “editor” I suppose you mean proofreader.
 Among these I have known limpid creatures of limitless tact and tenderness who would discuss with me a semicolon as if it were a point of honor—which, indeed, a point of art often is.
 But I have also come across a few pompous avuncular brutes who would attempt to “make suggestions” which I countered with a thunderous “stet!”

 I enjoyed this article in which the author refers to copy-editors as “irritating, pusillanimous time-wasters.
 Primitive, mindless creatures whose instincts drive them, antlike, to make slavishly defined changes.”

-Two copy editors whom I worked with were all that and more – pathetic characters who tried to justify their work by mangling the prose beyond recognition and who took sadistic pleasure in making uncalled-for actual edits in the text, when all they had to do was simple proofreading for spelling and grammar.
-Thankfully my editor rejected everything done by the first, while the second still managed to inflict some damage to the prose in the process.
+Two annoying copy editors whom I worked with were that and more – who were probably trying to justify their work by mangling the prose and taking sadistic pleasure in making uncalled-for actual edits, when all they had to do was simple proofreading for spelling and grammar.

-Yet another lesson in publishing, to avoid superfluous over-editing by presumptuous copy-editors.
+Yet another lesson in publishing, to set clear expectations with editors and presumptuous copy-editors.